 Session Length

-The marital research is clear that 75 minute sessions are the absolute minimum session length to achieve effective results, particularly with highly distressed couples.
-After working for many years within the 50-minute insurance window, we currently only see couples for 2 hours (self-pay).
-As specialists, we find this to be an optimal block of time within which deep work can effectively and routinely occur.
+The marital research is clear that 75 minute sessions are the absolute minimum session length to achieve effective results, particularly when we are in distress as a couple.
+After working for many years within the 50-minute insurance window, we currently only see couples for 90 minute -2 hours (self-pay).
+As specialists, we find this to be an optimal block of time within which deep work can effectively.
+At times it’s very helpful to work for a few hours, take a break and spend a few more hours together.
+This may initially sound crazy exhausting but our perception of time shifts when we enter the zone together of curiosity and deep work.